Invest in hydropower to tackle coronavirus and climate crisis impacts

 The report also highlights:

-- Global hydropower installed capacity reached 1,308 gigawatts (GW) in 2019, as 50 countries completed greenfield and upgrade projects, including pumped storage.
+- Global hydropower installed capacity reached 1,308 gigawatts (GW) in 2019, as 50 countries and territories completed greenfield and upgrade projects.

 - A total of 15.6 GW in installed capacity was added in 2019, down on the 21.8 GW recorded in 2018.
 This represents a rise of 1.2 per cent, which is below the estimated 2.0 per cent growth rate required for the world to meet Paris Agreement carbon reduction targets.